MicrosoftDocs/PlayReady/Docs/Overview/content-encryption-overview.md

 Microsoft PlayReady systems use ECC (Elliptical curve cryptography) for encrypting content keys and signing protocol messages.

-  * **ECC ElGamal algorithm**&mdash;Used for encrypted content keys.
+  * **ECC ElGamal algorithm** &mdash; Used for encrypted content keys.
-  * **ECDSA**(Elliptic curve digital signature algorithm)&mdash;Used for signing messages wherever applicable in the PlayReady protocols.
+  * **ECDSA** (Elliptic curve digital signature algorithm) &mdash; Used for signing messages wherever applicable in the PlayReady protocols.
-  * **NIST**&mdash;Microsoft PlayReady systems use standard NIST algorithms for ECC encryption where applicable and is currently using the P-256 elliptic curve.
+  * **NIST** &mdash; Microsoft PlayReady systems use standard NIST algorithms for ECC encryption where applicable and is currently using the P-256 elliptic curve.